Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole

-As our primary interest is to study the behavior of the parameters $r_{ISCO}, L_{ISCO}, E_{ISCO}\;\text{and}\;\Omega_{ISCO}$ of a spinning particle numerically and also due to the complexity of equations of motion, it is more convenient to define the ``effective potential" similarly as in \cite{Jefremov:2015gza}.
-Hence, we redefine effective potential using \cref{eq:pr} as
+In this subsection, our primary interest is to study the behavior of the parameters $r_{ISCO}, L_{ISCO}, E_{ISCO},\;\text{and}\;\Omega_{ISCO}$ of a spinning particle numerically, and also, due to the complexity of the equations of motion, it is more convenient to define the effective potential similar to \cite{Jefremov:2015gza}.
+Hence, we redefine the effective potential using \cref{eq:pr} as

-Now, in order to find the ISCOs of the spinning particle, the analogy of \cref{eq:dotr,eq:ddotr} imply that we need to solve the following two equations simultaneously:
+Now, in order to find the ISCOs of the spinning particle, the analogy of \cref{eq:dotr11,eq:ddotr1} implies that we need to solve the following two equations simultaneously: